Fiberglass Resurfacing: Our 6 Step Process

 Once we are ready to start your pool, our technicians will arrive at the property and dig a test hole, which is simply a hole close to the pool (usually in the yard).
 This test hole determines the ground water levels.

 This step is particularly important as it will determine the need for well-points.
-This is done to drain any water in the ground under your pool that would be applying pressure as we empty water from inside the pool.
-If this is not done when necessary, the pool has a chance of “popping” out of the ground or walls caving in.
+This is done to drain any water in the ground that would be applying pressure as we empty water from inside the pool.
+If this isn’t done when necessary, the pool has a chance of “popping” out of the ground or walls caving in.

 If a well-point is added to your pool, it will run for an extended period of time and it does create noise, but under no circumstances should anyone other than our Fibre Tech technician ever touch the equipment or turn off the well-point generator.